CAST: Component-Aligned 3D Scene Reconstruction from an RGB Image: Result

 In this paper, we introduced CAST, a novel single-image 3D scene reconstruction method that combines geometric fidelity, pixel-level alignment, and physically grounded constraints.
 By integrating scene decomposition, a perceptive 3D instance generation framework, and physical correction techniques, CAST addresses key challenges such as pose misalignment, object interdependencies, and partial occlusions.
 This structured pipeline results in 3D scenes that are both visually accurate and physically consistent, pushing beyond the limitations of traditional object-centric approaches.
 We validated CAST through extensive experiments and user studies, demonstrating significant performance improvements over state-of-the-art methods in terms of visual quality and physical plausibility.
 We anticipate that CAST will serve as a strong foundation for future developments in 3D generation, scene reconstruction, and immersive content creation.

 \paragraph{Limitations and Future Work}

 The quality of scene generation in CAST is heavily dependent on the underlying object generation model.
-At present, the model still lacks sufficient detail and precision, this limitation leads to noticeable inconsistencies in the generated objects, affecting their alignment and spatial relationships in the scene.
+At present, the model still lacks sufficient detail and precision, this limitation leads to noticeable inconsistencies in the generated objects, affecting their alignment and spatial relations in the scene.
+Additionally, the current mesh representation struggles with materials like textiles, glasses or fabrics, often appearing unnatural, and fails to accurately depict transparent materials, as shown in Fig. \ref{fig_failure}.
 Although additional modules have been incorporated to enhance object robustness and similarity, the need for more advanced and robust generation models remains.
 A more detailed and accurate object generator could significantly improve the overall scene quality and enhance its real-world applicability.

 A notable limitation of the current method is the absence of lighting estimation and background modeling.
 Without realistic lighting, the interactions between objects and their surroundings may lack natural shading and illumination effects, impacting the visual realism and immersion of the generated 3D environments.
+For enhanced visual realism, we employ an off-the-shelf panoramic HDR generation tool \cite{hyper3d-hdri} combined with preset lighting conditions in blender manually.
 Future enhancements in CAST could benefit from integrating advanced techniques for lighting estimation and background modeling, which would significantly enrich the contextual depth and visual fidelity of the scenes.

 In more complex scenes, the performance of the current method may experience slight degradation.
 Challenges such as intricate spatial layouts and dense object configurations could affect the accuracy of scene reconstruction to some extent.
 While CAST currently excels at reconstructing individual scenes, there is significant potential to utilize its outputs to build large-scale datasets, facilitating advanced research on fully learned scene or video generation pipelines.
 Expanding the variety and realism of generated scenes in this manner could further improve the robustness and applicability of 3D generative models in areas such as film production, simulation, and immersive media.